THE AUGUST ISSUE, SWITZERLAND IN SUMMER II

 Partnership Desk

-For restaurants, cafés, and dining rooms seeking a more considered English-language surface
+For restaurants, cafés, and dining rooms seeking a more considered international surface

 Stay gives the city a room.
 Taste gives it an evening.